Skip to main content

 10. Ask a Professional

-By following these steps, you’ll be able to protect your business from fraud and theft that could harm your business.
+By following these steps, you’ll be able to protect your architecture or engineering business from fraud and theft that could harm your firm and your financial wellbeing.
 Work with your employees to ensure you’re covered for all eventualities and make sure they understand how to protect the business against theft.

 Similar posts